Sarah Holst KjaerUniversitetslektor

 Om mig

-As a specialist in the cultural rituals of the romantic, heteosexual couple relationship in late modernity, I finished my doctorate thesis Sådan er det at elske.
-En kulturanalyse af parforhold in 2009.
-I wrote about the cultural fantasies men and women have about relationship ideals.
-How couples in their everyday life 'work' on their relationship through leisure rituals and practices such as holidays, eating at restaurants on Valentine's Day, going to the cinema, engaging in evening school acitivies to improve the relationship, or, laxing at home, are my main interests.
+As an ethnologist and folklorist, I investigated cultural, secular rituals of the romantic, heteosexual couple relationship in late modernity in my Swedish doctorate thesis Sådan er det at elske.
+En kulturanalyse af parforhold (Danish language and research area) in 2009.
+I wrote about the cultural fantasies men and women have about relationship ideals and practises.
+How couples in their everyday life 'work' on their relationship through leisure rituals and recreative practices such as going on holiday, eating at restaurants on Valentine's Day, going to the cinema, engaging in evening school acitivies to improve the relationship, or, laxing at home, are my main interests.
 Also cultural fantasies about The One and Only, how to select a partner and not least how to repair and maintain a relationship is the focus of my reseach.
 You can read my thesis (in Danish) here.
 I speak to the press, for example Kristeligt Dagblad, Berlingske, another article from Berlingske on how we engage in famous people's affairs and what it says about romantic dreaming, or the television station TV2 about romance and about the norms for how men and women (should or should not) engage when they relate romantically.
 In 2021, I participated as a love-expert in a Danish reality show on Danish Broadcasting, DR3, Mit hemmelige match, season 2, 2021.
-As an academic, this is a very effective way to distribute scientific knowledge.
+In 2023 I worked as a tv-expert in the Danish version of the matching program Married at First Sight (Gift ved første blik) broadcasted by Danish National TV.
+As an academic, this is a very effective way to distribute applied scientific knowledge.
 Over a two week period, 150.000 viewers had seen the full show.
 Often, I get questions about whether 'traditional gender-behaviour' is still acceptable and many people feel lost on a date not knowing the cultural rules of engagement.
 Being in a relationship there is, in addition, always something to fix which seems to be the late modern mantra of the heteronormative relationships.

 Undervisning